Assess your options for business growth

 Market penetration tactics

-- increase usage by existing customers
+- increasing the usage by existing customers

-- dominate growth markets
+- dominating growth markets

 - price adjustments